Anticipation and anger on Texas border after Supreme Court lets strict immigration law take effect

-McALLEN, Texas — (AP) — The Supreme Court's decision on Tuesday to let Texas arrest migrants on charges of illegally entering the country could have a dramatic impact on the U.S.-Mexico border but its immediate effect was muted.
+McALLEN, Texas — (AP) — A Supreme Court decision that lets Texas arrest and deport migrants - at least for now - on charges of illegally entering the country could have a dramatic impact on the U.S.-Mexico border but its immediate effect was muted.

 Sheriffs and police chiefs who will put the law into effect were largely circumspect about when, where and how migrants may be arrested.
-Before the divided court ruling, some sheriffs were ready to relish an unprecedented state expansion into border enforcement, while others were reluctant.
+Before a divided court on Tuesday let the state law take effect while a legal challenge plays out, some sheriffs were ready to relish an unprecedented state expansion into border enforcement, while others were reluctant.

 Texas was silent in the hours after the ruling on whether and when state troopers or Texas National Guard soldiers — who have the most interaction with migrants —- would begin enforcement.